rsvim/rfc/5-EditingMode.md

 ![1](images/5-EditingMode.1.drawio.svg)

+## Improvement

 The very basic state transition is between: Normal, Insert, Visual, Operator-pending, Replace.
-This is the key function that improve the text editing efficiency.
+This is the core function of Vim editor to improve the text editing efficiency.
+In the following of this section, let's call it the **5-Modes** product design for text editing.

 There are also two groups of special states for two specific scenarios:

 1. Integrated Terminal: User can launch a temporary terminal inside the text editor, and let user run some shell commands without navigating outside of the editor.
 This feature is widely implemented by other editors such as [VsCode's integrated terminal](https://code.visualstudio.com/docs/terminal/basics), [Zed's integrated terminal](https://zed.dev/features#terminal).
 For Vim editor, it implements a special [Terminal Buffer](https://vimhelp.org/windows.txt.html#special-buffers) for this feature, and multiple terminal related editing modes:
    - Terminal mode: It is actually the _insert_ mode for the terminal buffer, which simulates the user input behavior in a real terminal app.